Tadichi/Loan-Analysis---Aurarin-Horizons-Financials/README.md

 ![matrix](https://github.com/user-attachments/assets/f8b17898-e9de-40bd-ab8c-96f17bf91e45)

   "No Pre-Approval" loans dominate approvals, accounting for 78% of all approved loans, while Pre-Approval loans constitute only 22%.

 Analysis:
-  o	"No Pre-Approval" loans may appeal to borrowers seeking faster, less bureaucratic processes. o	The low adoption of Pre-Approval could indicate either borrower hesitation or inefficiencies in the pre-approval pipeline. o	Aligning marketing strategies with borrower preferences for "No Pre-Approval" could further streamline revenue generation.
+  -	"No Pre-Approval" loans may appeal to borrowers seeking faster, less bureaucratic processes.
+  -	The low adoption of Pre-Approval could indicate either borrower hesitation or inefficiencies in the pre-approval pipeline.
+  -	Aligning marketing strategies with borrower preferences for "No Pre-Approval" could further streamline revenue generation.

-  •	Metric: Approval Rate (AR) = 78% for No Pre-Approval vs. 22% for Pre-Approval.
+  Approval Rate (AR) = 78% for No Pre-Approval vs. 22% for Pre-Approval.

 2. Creditworthiness Insights:

       Borrowers with low creditworthiness exhibit a default rate of 37%, significantly higher than the 3% default rate for moderate borrowers.

 Analysis:
-  o	The discrepancy suggests that current credit scoring models might inadequately assess repayment capacity for low-creditworthiness borrowers. o	Developing alternative scoring models that incorporate behavioral and transactional data could improve accuracy in risk prediction. o	Focusing on improving credit education for low-creditworthiness borrowers may lower default rates.
+ -	The discrepancy suggests that current credit scoring models might inadequately assess repayment capacity for low-creditworthiness borrowers.
+ -	Developing alternative scoring models that incorporate behavioral and transactional data could improve accuracy in risk prediction.
+ -	Focusing on improving credit education for low-creditworthiness borrowers may lower default rates.

 Default Rate (DR) = (Defaults / Total Loans) × 100.
 DR for Low Creditworthiness: 37%; Moderate: 3%.

 3. Interest Rate Patterns:

       Moderate interest rates (3%-4%) have the highest default count at 46,224 loans, while low interest rates (<3%) correspond with high repayment rates.

 Analysis:
-  o	Borrowers in the 3%-4% range might be struggling with a combination of suboptimal terms and repayment capacities. o	Structuring repayment plans with flexibility in this range could reduce defaults and improve borrower retention. o	Loans at <3% interest represent an opportunity to target low-risk, high-volume borrowers for consistent portfolio growth.
+  -	Borrowers in the 3%-4% range might be struggling with a combination of suboptimal terms and repayment capacities.
+  -	Structuring repayment plans with flexibility in this range could reduce defaults and improve borrower retention.
+  -	Loans at <3% interest represent an opportunity to target low-risk, high-volume borrowers for consistent portfolio growth.

 Default-to-Repayment Ratio (DRR) = 1.85 for the 3%-4% range.

 4. Spread Impact:

      Spreads between 0.14-0.52 are associated with the highest defaults, with significant clusters like 9,923 defaults at a 3.99% interest rate.

 Analysis:
-  o	Moderate spreads might be misaligned with borrower affordability, leading to increased defaults. o	Adjusting pricing strategies to avoid problematic spread ranges could improve repayment metrics. o	Further analysis is needed to understand why negative spreads (<0) still see notable defaults.
+  -	Moderate spreads might be misaligned with borrower affordability, leading to increased defaults.
+  -	Adjusting pricing strategies to avoid problematic spread ranges could improve repayment metrics.
+  -	Further analysis is needed to understand why negative spreads (<0) still see notable defaults.

 Default Spread Impact (DSI) = 34% of defaults occur in the 0.14-0.52 spread range.

 5. Regional Loan Performance:
      The North region leads with 41,794 defaults, while the North-East region maintains the lowest default rate at 2.3%.

 Analysis:
-  o	High defaults in the North indicate economic or policy challenges specific to this region.
-A localized approach to lending policies could mitigate risk. o	The North-East offers opportunities for growth as a low-risk market segment. o	Tailored financial products by region could help improve borrower satisfaction and minimize defaults.
+  -	High defaults in the North indicate economic or policy challenges specific to this region.
+A localized approach to lending policies could mitigate risk.
+  -	The North-East offers opportunities for growth as a low-risk market segment.
+  -	Tailored financial products by region could help improve borrower satisfaction and minimize defaults.

 Regional Default Rate (RDR) = 18.5% in the North vs. 2.3% in the North-East.

 6. Demographic Patterns: